Residential Projects

 A loan is considered non-performing if it remains unserviced for more than three months.

-As a result of financial difficulties, a huge number of investors have lost their properties to creditors – leading to a glut of repossessed homes that are being sold off cheaply countrywide.
+As a result of financial difficulties, many investors have lost their properties to creditors – leading to a glut of repossessed homes that are being sold off cheaply countrywide.

 Auctioneers say they held more actions in 2018 compared to 2017, following a growing pool of borrowers whose assets have been seized by banks.